 The Men’s Club Basketball team became active this past semester, and competes in individual games against neighboring institutions along with tournaments, including the NIRSA National Championships.
 While we are a competitive club, players of all skill levels are welcome to tryout at the beginning of the school year.

 The Women’s Club Flag Football team became an official club in the spring semester of 2001.
-The Women’s Club Flag Football team competes annually in the ACIS regional tournament at Wilmington, another tournament of the club’s choosing, and one of the two National Tournaments.
+The Women’s Club Flag Football team competes annually in the NIRSA Championship Series regional tournament at Wilmington, and another tournament of the club’s choosing, as well as the National Tournament which is usually in Pensacola, Florida.
 The team competes at a very high level, usually placing first at the Wilmington tournament, and has recently just fallen short of the national title.
-Most of our players grew up playing soccer, basketball or softball and have been quick at learning the new skills needed for flag football.
+Most of our players grew up playing soccer, basketball, or softball and have been quick at learning the new skills needed for flag football.

 President: Andrew Lane